 When you are ready, try the Word Roots Worksheet 1 to see how well you understand how roots and prefixes work.
 Then try Word Roots Worksheet 2 for more fun.
 And for a number challenge, try the Number Prefixes Worksheet.
 You'll love it.

+General Roots and Prefixes